ttanida/rgrg/README.md

 ## Testing

-Specify the run and checkpoint to be tested in lines 40 - 41 of src/full_model/test_set_evaluation.py, then run "**python test_set_evaluation.py**".
+Specify the run and checkpoint of the best trained full model to be tested in lines 40 - 41 of src/full_model/test_set_evaluation.py, then run "**python test_set_evaluation.py**".
 Txt files with the test set scores (and generated reports/sentences) will be saved in src/.

 [^1]: Recommended: first install torch via https://pytorch.org/get-started/locally/ (since your local setup is likely different to mine), then comment out torch and torchvision in the requirements file before running the pip install command.